Ever blessed and glorious Joseph,

 sing the praises of Jesus, Mary and Joseph.

 (The Josephites: Permission of Very Reverend Eugene P McManus, SSJ, Superior General.
 Nihil Obstat, Reverend Monsignor Carroll E Satterfield, Censor Librorum.
-Imprimatur, His Eminence Lawrence Cardinal Shehan, Archbishop of Baltimore.)You can order a Catholic gift for a loved one or for yourself right now by clicking on the following link: Best Catholic Gifts.
+Imprimatur, His Eminence Lawrence Cardinal Shehan, Archbishop of Baltimore.)You can order a Catholic prayer book for a loved one or for yourself right now by clicking on the following link: Catholic Prayer Book.

 Disclaimer: This post may have affiliate links, which means that if you decide to buy something after clicking on one of our links, we get a small commission at no extra cost to you.
 Thank you.